caitlinadams/hyflex-earthobservation-practical/README.md

 The resource was desined for the [Space Environment, Data, Visualisation and Applications course](https://www.swinburne.edu.au/course/unit/a/aer20002/) course at Swinburne University of Technology.
 The HyFlex implementation was supported by a Teaching and Learning Innovation Grant from the Australian Council of Environmental Deans and Directors.

-We are grateful to Geoscience Australia for providing the Digital Earth Australia Sandbox and associated Python libraries, which are the foundation for this resource.
+We are grateful to Geoscience Australia for providing the Digital Earth Australia data and tools.

 ### Citations
 Krause, C., Dunn, B., Bishop-Taylor, R., Adams, C., Burton, C., Alger, M., Chua, S., Phillips, C., Newey, V., Kouzoubov, K., Leith, A., Ayers, D., Hicks, A., DEA Notebooks contributors 2021.
 Digital Earth Australia notebooks and tools repository.
 Geoscience Australia, Canberra. https://doi.org/10.26186/145234